mierenhoop/redbean-bits/README.md

 ## [db.lua](./db.lua)

 A small SQLite abstraction library.
+Does not use any Redbean specific functionality.

 ## [htmlgen.lua](./htmlgen.lua)